nickchomey/ddev-cloudflare/README.md

 ### Install Add-on
 Run `ddev get github.com/nickchomey/ddev-cloudflare` from within a ddev project. **HOWEVER**, the addon is installed globally, so this only needs to be done once.
-The following commands will be available from any
+The following commands will be available from any project.

 ### Commands
 * `ddev cloudflare install` - installs, if necessary, the appropriate `cloudflared` and `flarectl` tools for your OS and CPU Architecture.
 These are needed to automatically manage your Cloudflare Tunnels from the command line.